OfficialMagic8/languages/README.md

 </div>

-Magic8 is an interactive Discord Bot circled around the well knowwn game, Magic 8 ball!
+Magic8 is an interactive Discord Bot circled around the game, Magic 8 ball!
 With Magic8 you can ask it a question and get a funny response!
 With this bot comes many customizable features such as the responses you get and the channel the bot works in!
 Suggestions and ideas are accepted and appreciated.

 ## Bot Info
 Node.js v10.15.3